Rick-Phoenix/sketch/docs/src/cli_docs.md

   Possible values: `pnpm`, `npm`, `deno`, `bun`, `yarn`

-* `--no-default-deps` — Does not add default dependencies to new `package.json` files (typescript and oxlint, plus vitest if enabled)
+* `--no-default-deps` — Do not add default dependencies to new `package.json` files (typescript and oxlint, plus vitest if enabled)
 * `--version-range <KIND>` — The kind of version range to use for dependencies that are fetched automatically. [default: minor]

   Possible values: `patch`, `minor`, `exact`

 * `--catalog` — Uses the pnpm catalog for default dependencies, and automatically adds dependencies marked with `catalog:` to the catalog, if they are missing
-* `--no-convert-latest` — Does not convert dependencies marked as `latest` to a version range
+* `--no-convert-latest` — Do not convert dependencies marked as `latest` to a version range